-Risk relating to the proposed financial transaction tax (the "FTT")
+Risks relating to the proposed financial transaction tax (the "FTT")

-On 14 February 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia; in December 2015 Estonia withdrew from the group of states willing to introduce the FTT (the "Participating Member States").
+In 2013, the European Commission has published a proposal for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia.
+In December 2015 Estonia withdrew from the group of states willing to introduce the FTT (the "Participating Member States").

-The Commission's Proposal has very broad scope and could, if introduced, apply to certain dealings in the Notes (including secondary market transactions) in certain circumstances.
-Primary market transactions referred to in Article 5(c) of Regulation (EC) No 1287/2006 are exempt.
+The proposed FTT had very broad scope, possibly applying to dealings in the Notes (including secondary market transactions) in certain circumstances.